 Token Blacklisting and Revocation

-While JWTs are stateless, you can introduce a server-side blacklist for compromised or expired access tokens.
-When a user logs out, their current access token should be added to this blacklist, preventing further use.
-Refresh tokens, due to their longer lifespan, should always be revokable on the server.
+You can add a server-side blacklist for compromised or expired access tokens even though JWTs are stateless.
+A user’s current access token should be added to this blacklist upon logging out in order to stop future use.
+Refresh tokens should always be revokable on the server because of their extended duration.

 Guarding Against XSS and CSRF